jakejones2/recipes-api/README.md

 - Deploy on Azure
 - Refactor names, e.g. RecipeIngredients vs RecipeIngredient
 - Move some controller fetching logic into repository classes?
+- Change workflow deploy to this repository rather than the subrepo, then include tests in CI/CD
+- Set up Azure vault/dotnet secret storage for connection strings

 ## Notes